spicyjack/afb/docs/notes.md

 - Limit the display of factoids to only 25 per screen
 - Get browsing using :start_num working
   - Create a subset of factoids to return to the user
+- Colorize rows on the page so every other row is a different color

 vim: filetype=markdown shiftwidth=2 tabstop=2